cvdebeer/AmandaT_mp1/README.md

 ***HTML5*** ~ main Language used to structure the sections of my website.
 ***CSS3*** ~ styling language used to format and visually build upon the accompanying HTML.
-***Bootstrap4 Framework*** ~ <https://getbootstrap.com/> ~ Used as the core structuring layout building blocks of the website, ensuring mobile-frist design and responsive size display.
+***Bootstrap4 Framework*** ~ <https://getbootstrap.com/> ~ Used as the core structuring layout building blocks of the website, ensuring mobile-first design and responsive size display.
 ***AWS Cloud9 and Visual Studio Code*** ~ Cloud9 was used as the initial IDE (Integrated Development Environment) for this project.
 VS code was coming highly recommended by other students, so I changed over due mainly to being kicked out of Cloud9 every hour.
 ***Git*** ~ <https://git-scm.com/>~ Used to commit to local repository and further push to Github Repo ensuring version controlling of the project build.
 Originally used through Cloud9 and then downloaded to use in VScode.
 ***Github*** ~ <https://github.com/>~ Used to host the deployed website and repository of all previous versions of the build.
-***Google Chrome Developer Tools*** ~ Used as the core testing mechanism throughout the project build to see what the repsonsiveness accross all devices.
+***Google Chrome Developer Tools*** ~ Used as the core testing mechanism throughout the project build to see what the responsiveness across all devices.
 ***ColorRules*** ~ <https://apps.apple.com/ca/app/colorrules/id1198369052> (Colour Picker) ~ Application used to obtain hexadecimal/rgba/hsl values of colours.
-It provides different varations of colour choices depending on the base colour you select.
+It provides different variations of colour choices depending on the base colour you select.
 ***Colormind*** ~ <http://colormind.io/bootstrap/> For extra  help on colouring my website.
 ***Balsamiq*** ~ <https://balsamiq.com/>~ Used for the Creation of my initial Wireframes for my project.
 ***Pix-resizer*** ~ <https://pixresizer.windows10compatible.com/> ~ Programme used to make my images smaller without losing the aspect ratio.